GeoStat-Framework/GSTools-Core/README.md

 This crate includes

-- randomization methods for teh random field generation
+- randomization methods for the random field generation
 - the matrix operations of the kriging methods
 - the variogram estimation